oVirt/ovirt-site/source/release/4.2.0/index.html.md

 #### VDSM

- - [BZ 1438822](https://bugzilla.redhat.com/1438822) <b>The discard_enable flag should not be used anymore in oVirt 4.2</b><br>Since "Discard After Delete" can and should be configured per block storage domain, we now drop the support for configuring it per host (thus dropping the value discard_enable from vdsm configuration file).<br><br>For more information please visit the feature page - http://www.ovirt.org/develop/release-management/features/storage/discard-after-delete/ .
+ - [BZ 1438822](https://bugzilla.redhat.com/1438822) <b>The discard_enable flag should not be used anymore in oVirt 4.2</b><br>With this update, support for configuring "Discard After Delete" per host has been dropped.
+This also drops the value "discard_enable" from the VDSM configuration file.
+The "Discard After Delete" feature now needs to be configured per block storage domain.
+For more information see - http://www.ovirt.org/develop/release-management/features/storage/discard-after-delete/

 #### oVirt Web UI

- - [BZ 1507406](https://bugzilla.redhat.com/1507406) <b>Rebase ovirt-web-ui to 1.3.z</b><br>VM Portal has been updated to 1.3.1 version:<br>- Use of "AlwaysFilterResultsForWebUi" engine configuration parameter<br>- BnB (Brand new Branding) - aligned with ovirt-engine<br>- Smartcard Enabled option<br>- SSH public key<br>- Gust OS names as labels<br>- i18n improvements, first translations<br>- multiple fixes and minor UI enhancements
+ - [BZ 1507406](https://bugzilla.redhat.com/1507406) <b>Rebase ovirt-web-ui to 1.3.z</b><br>With this update, the Virtual Machine Portal has been updated to version 1.3.1 and adds the following functionality:<br>- Use of "AlwaysFilterResultsForWebUi" engine configuration parameter<br>- BnB (Brand new Branding) - aligned with ovirt-engine<br>- Smartcard Enabled option<br>- SSH public key<br>- Guest Operating System names as labels<br>- i18n improvements, first translations<br>- multiple fixes and minor UI enhancements

 #### oVirt Engine

- - [BZ 1490784](https://bugzilla.redhat.com/1490784) <b>blacklist RHEL <6.9 from machine types pseries-rhel7.4.0+</b><br>RHEL < 6.9 is not supported in clusters using machine type pseries-rhel7.4.0 or newer (4.1+).
-It is now blacklisted and such OS cannot be started due to no CPU architecture available<br>A new definition of guest OS for 6.9+ has been added and should be used for EL6 guests in 4.1+ clusters<br><br><br>Also note that cluster compatibility version 4.2 requires pseries-rhel7.5.0 machine type which is introduced by RHEL 7.5 hosts.
-Until those are available you need to keep using 4.1 cluster compatibility level.
+ - [BZ 1490784](https://bugzilla.redhat.com/1490784) <b>blacklist RHEL <6.9 from machine types pseries-rhel7.4.0+</b><br>With this update, Red Hat Enterprise Linux versions less than version 6.9 are not supported in clusters using the machine type pseries-rhel7.4.0 or newer (4.1+).
+It is now blacklisted and cannot be started due to there being no CPU architecture available.
+A new definition of guest operating system for Red Hat Enterprise Linux versions 6.9 and greater has been added and should be used for Red Hat Enterprise Linux 6 guests in Red Hat Virtualization 4.1 and greater clusters.
+Also note that the cluster compatibility version 4.2 requires the pseries-rhel7.5.0 machine type, which is introduced by Red Hat Enterprise Linux 7.5 hosts.
+Until they are available you need to keep using the 4.1 cluster compatibility level.
  - [BZ 1425935](https://bugzilla.redhat.com/1425935) <b>[RFE] Add SSO client command line registration tool</b><br>This update includes the new ovirt-register-sso-client-tool command-line tool to register SSO clients.<br><br>When running the tool, the user is prompted to enter the client ID, callback prefix, and the certificate location.
 A new entry is created in the sso_clients table if one does not exist, or the existing one with the same client ID is updated.
 The client_secret which is written to a temporary file should be noted and used by the client. <br><br>The client secret in the sso_clients table is encrypted and is for SSO internal use only.
- - [BZ 1463083](https://bugzilla.redhat.com/1463083) <b>RESTAPI - Attaching a storage domain to 4.0 DC fails due to discard after delete is now True by default but not supported</b><br>When adding a new data storage domain without stating the values of Discard After Delete (DAD) and storage format, their default values used to be calculated according to the data center version of the host that added the storage domain:<br>DAD = true for dc >= 4.1, otherwise false.<br>Storage format = V4 for dc >= 4.1, otherwise V3.<br><br>This was a bad heuristic since the dc of the host that added the domain is a random dc and is not necessarily the dc that the domain will be later attached to.<br><br>Therefore, the logic was changed to be as follows:<br>- The default storage format for new data domains will be the latest format (now it is V4).
-For non data domains, nothing has changed here - V1 was and will remain the default value.<br>- The default value of DAD will be calculated according to the storage format: true for >= V4 and otherwise false.
+ - [BZ 1463083](https://bugzilla.redhat.com/1463083) <b>RESTAPI - Attaching a storage domain to 4.0 DC fails due to discard after delete is now True by default but not supported</b><br>Previously, when adding a new data storage domain without stating the values of Discard After Delete (DAD) and storage format, their default values were previously calculated according to the data center version of the host that added the storage domain.
+Discard After Delete was set to true for a data center greater than or equal to Red Hat Virtualization 4.1, otherwise it was set to false.
+The storage format was set V4 for the a data center greater than or equal to Red Hat Virtualization 4.1, otherwise it was set to V3.
+This was a bad heuristic since the data center of the host that added the domain is a random data center and it is not necessarily the data center that the domain will be later attached to.
+Now, the logic has been changed so that the default storage format for new data domains will be the latest format, currently it is V4.
+For non-data domains, nothing has changed V1 was and will remain the default value.
+The default value of Discard After Delete will be calculated according to the storage format and is set to true for storage formats greater than or equal to V4, otherwise it is set to false.
- - [BZ 1420310](https://bugzilla.redhat.com/1420310) <b>User actions should succeed regardless of 'filter' parameter</b><br>The API supports the 'filter' parameter to indicate if results should be filtered according to the permissions of the user.
-Due to the way this is implemented, non admin users need to set this parameter for almost all operations, as the default value is 'false'.
-To simplify things for non admin users, this patch changes the default value to 'true', but only for non admin users.
-If the value is explicitly given in a request it will be honored.<br>    <br>This is a backwards compatibility breaking change, as clients that used non admin users and did *not* provide explicitly the 'filter' parameter will start to behave differently.
-However, this is unlikely, as calls from non admin users without the 'filter=true' is almost useless.
-For those unlikely cases where this may be a problem, the patch also introduces a new 'ENGINE_API_FILTER_BY_DEFAULT' configuration parameter:<br>    <br>  #<br>  # This flags indicates if 'filtering' should be enabled by default for<br>  # users that aren't administrators.<br>  #<br>  ENGINE_API_FILTER_BY_DEFAULT="true"<br>    <br>If it is necessary to revert to the behaviour of previous versions of the engine, it can be achieved by changing this parameter in a configuration file inside the '/etc/ovirt-engine/engine.conf.d' directory.
+ - [BZ 1420310](https://bugzilla.redhat.com/1420310) <b>User actions should succeed regardless of 'filter' parameter</b><br>With this update, an issue with the the way that the API supports the 'filter' parameter to indicate if results should be filtered according to the permissions of the user has been corrected.
+Previously, due to the way this was implemented, non-admin users needed to set this parameter for almost all operations, as the default value was 'false'.
+Now, to simplify the task for non-admin users, this patch changes the default value to 'true', but only for non-admin users.
+If the value is explicitly given in a request it will be honored.This is a backwards compatibility breaking change, as clients that used non-admin users and did *not* explicitly provide the 'filter' parameter will start to behave differently.
+However, this is unlikely, as calls from non-admin users without the 'filter=true' are almost useless.
+For those unlikely cases where this may be a problem, the patch also introduces a new 'ENGINE_API_FILTER_BY_DEFAULT' configuration parameter:<br>    <br>  #<br>  # This flags indicates if 'filtering' should be enabled by default for<br>  # users that aren't administrators.<br>  #<br>  ENGINE_API_FILTER_BY_DEFAULT="true"<br>    <br>If it is necessary to revert to the behavior of previous versions of the engine, it can be achieved by changing this parameter in a configuration file inside the '/etc/ovirt-engine/engine.conf.d' directory.
 For<br>example:<br>    <br>  # echo 'ENGINE_API_FILTER_BY_DEFAULT="false"' > \<br>  /etc/ovirt-engine/engine.conf.d/99-filter-by-default.conf<br>    <br>  # systemctl restart ovirt-engine

 ### Enhancements